-By this point in the year, many teachers have found their rhythm when it comes to supporting student learning needs.
+Many teachers have found their rhythm when it comes to supporting student learning needs.
 Whether it’s by adding extended learning time, providing opportunities for extra skill practice, or goal-setting with students, teachers have been hard at work to curb learning loss amongst their general populations of students.

-But, as the focus in the beginning of the year weighed heavily on the general population, many districts have now shifted their efforts towards supporting targeted groups of students, like Tier II, Tier III, and Special Education.
+But, as the focus at the beginning of the year weighed heavily on the general population, many districts have now shifted their efforts towards supporting targeted groups of students, like Tier II, Tier III, and Special Education.
 If supporting all students is truly the goal, taking steps to ensure that students with unique learning needs have not fallen by the wayside should be a top priority.

 What are these steps, and how can you get started?
 Glad you asked!